 Support cross-functional use of data

 Suppose your organization tracks digital analytics for distinct Marketing and Sales websites, and a Support mobile app.
 You could build a single default report to be shared across your organization and include a data control in the report.
-Users in each department could use data controls to select the Analytics and AdWords accounts that are relevant to them.
+Users in each department could use data controls to select the Analytics and Google Ads accounts that are relevant to them.

 Help new users see their data in Data Studio

 Even if someone doesn't know how to use Data Studio, any report that includes a data control can show them their own data.
 This makes it easy to create public reports which the user can then adapt to their own data.
 When the user first comes to Data Studio, they are prompted to authorize access to the relevant accounts.
 They can then use the data controls you've placed on the report to select one of their own accounts.